-- That Dinnington has a good and high-quality natural environment. - That the Green Belt status of much of the Parish is retained. - That important local green spaces, which are not in the Green Belt are protected, and wherever possible enhanced, as an enabler to improving the health and wellbeing of the community.
+That important local green spaces, which are not in the Green Belt are protected, and wherever possible enhanced, as an enabler to improving the health and wellbeing of the community.

-The landscape of the Parish is largely rural and typified by gently rolling countryside that surrounds and provide an important context and setting for Dinnington.

-Within Dinnington town itself, whilst it has seen development especially during the 20th century, it retains large areas of green spaces.
+- 172. The landscape of the Parish is largely rural and typified by gently rolling countryside that surrounds and provides an important context and setting for Dinnington. - 173.
+Within Dinnington town itself, whilst it has seen development especially during the 20th century, it retains large areas of green spaces. - 174.
 Access to open space has a positive impact on health and wellbeing.
-Living close to areas of green space, parks, woodland and other open space can improve physical and mental health regardless of social background.
+Living close to areas of green space, parks, woodland and other open space can improve physical and mental health regardless of social background. - 175.
 This landscape and green spaces are highly valued by residents for a wide range of reasons, including visual amenity, informal and formal recreational value, tranquillity, promoting health and wellbeing and supporting the richness of wildlife that can be found in the Parish.
 Their protection and enhancement are top priorities for the Plan.
 Once a green space, is lost it is lost forever, was a major theme of the consultation.
 Many of the residents of Dinnington have ancestors that were instrumental in the changes to access to green spaces and the natural environment and, therefore, there is an especially very strong desire to ensure that any loss of the natural environment is strongly resisted.